ServiceStackApps/Chat-React/README.md

 We can visualize how data flows throughout a React App by tracking the flow of **users** through to the different React Chat components.

-The list of active users for the entire App is sourced from the `users` collection that's maintained in the  top-level `ChatApp` component's State.
+The list of active users for the entire App is sourced from the `users` collection in the  top-level `ChatApp` component's State.
 It's then passed down to its child `Sidebar` and `ChatLog` components via properties:

 ```js
 var ChatApp = React.createClass({